grafana/agent/docs/sources/flow/reference/components/loki.source.file.md

 The `encoding` argument must be a valid [IANA encoding][] name.
 If not set, it defaults to UTF-8.

-The `start_from_eof` argument is valuable when you want to tail a large file without reading its entire content.
+You can use the `start_from_eof` argument when you want to tail a large file without reading its entire content.
 When set to true, only new logs will be read, ignoring the existing ones.

 ## Blocks